oat-sa/taohub-articles/forge/Documentation for core components/internationalization.md

 ### Locale Structure

 An Extension *Locale* is composed of several translation files.
-For instance, the French *Locale* for the Extension *taoGroups* is located in the */[tao_installation_path]/taoGroups/locales/FR* directory and contains the following files:
+For instance, the French *Locale* for the Extension *taoGroups* is located in the */[tao_installation_path]/taoGroups/locales/fr-FR* directory and contains the following files:

 -   **messages.po**: contains the translations of the Graphical User Interface.
 This is the file you must edit if you want to change the translation of a *message* displayed in the *taoGroups* Extension.
-These files are using the well-known PO [format](http://www.gnu.org/software/hello/manual/gettext/PO-Files.html) of [GNU gettext](http://www.gnu.org/software/gettext/).
+These files are using the well-known [PO format](http://www.gnu.org/software/hello/manual/gettext/PO-Files.html) of [GNU gettext](http://www.gnu.org/software/gettext/).
 -   **messages.lang.php**: contains a PHP compiled version (as an associative array) of *messages.po* used at runtime on the server-side.
 It also includes translations of messages contained in extensions on which the extension you translate depends on for better performance.
 This file must not be edited manually.
 -   **messages_po.js**: contains a JSON (JavaScript Object Natation) compiled version of *messages.po* used at runtime on the client side.
-As **messages.lang.php** files, it contains the translations of messages contained in extensions on which the translated extension depends on.
+Like **messages.lang.php**, it contains the translations of messages contained in extensions which the translated extension depends on.
 -   **taogroup.rdf**: contains the translations of the Data Model of your extension.
 It uses the RDF-XML standard to describe the rdfs:labels and rdfs:comment properties values of the resources of a given *Data Model*.
-In this example, the **taogroup.rdf** file located in */taoGroups/locales/FR* contains references to all rdfs:label and rdfs:comment properties of the *Classes*, *Properties* and *Instances* contained in the *taogroup.rdf* XML-RDF *Data Model* which can be found in the */taoGroups/models/ontology* directory.
+In this example, the **taogroup.rdf** file located in */taoGroups/locales/fr-FR* contains references to all rdfs:label and rdfs:comment properties of the *Classes*, *Properties* and *Instances* contained in the *taogroup.rdf* XML-RDF *Data Model* which can be found in the */taoGroups/models/ontology* directory.
 -   **other .rdf files**: translations of various Data Models of your extensions that are not mandatory.

 Please note that an exception arises regarding the *tao* Meta-Extension.
-Indeed, it contains an additional file named **lang.rdf** wich contains the description of the *locale* to insert in the Database to make it available to end-users.
+Indeed, it contains an additional file named **lang.rdf** which contains the description of the *locale* to insert in the Database to make it available to end-users.

 ## Internationalized Source Code

 To make sure that *messages* contained in the source code will be included in *message.po* files, you can use the `__()` method.
-For instance, if you have to display the message “Hello World” in your PHP Source code, simply write:
+For instance, if you have to display the message "Hello World" in your PHP Source code, simply write:

 ```php
 echo __('Hello World');
 ```

+Even without any *messages.po* files set up, this will appear in your output as `Hello World` (in all languages).

+A *messages.po* file is generated or updated when the `taoTranslate.php` script is run (see section below).
+This can be done manually from the command line.

-When the *messages.po* will be generated by parsing the source code of TAO, looking up for `__()` calls, you will see the following message to be be translated appear in it:
+When, for example, *locales/fr-FR/messages.po* is generated by parsing the source code of TAO, looking up for `__()` calls, the following message to be translated will appear in it:

 ```ini
 msgid "Hello World"
 msgstr ""
  ```

-There is now only to translate “Hello World” in the correct language (French example):
+There is now only to translate "Hello World" into the correct language:

 ```ini
 msgid "Hello World"
 msgstr "Bonjour le monde"
 ```

-The same technique to generate *messages* can be applied to JavaScript source code as well, still using the `__()` method.
-Within handlebar templates text to be translated is formatted like this: `{{__ 'Hello World'}}`
+The same technique to define *messages* can be applied to JavaScript source code as well, still using the `__()` method.
+Within handlebars templates, text to be translated is formatted like this: `{{__ 'Hello World'}}`

 ## PO Files